Eugene Symphony Music Director Takes on California Post

 Francesco Lecce-Chong, Eugene Symphony’s still-new music director and conductor, has been named music director of the Santa Rosa Symphony, the California orchestra announced late on Tuesday, March 27.

 That doesn’t mean we’re losing the popular young conductor.
 Lecce-Chong’s Santa Rosa appointment, which begins in the fall, won’t interfere with his work here, a Eugene Symphony spokeswoman tells EW.
-“This doesn’t affect his schedule here,” Lindsey McCarthy says, adding that Lecce-Chong will still be conducting nine of this season’s 12 concerts, as planned.
+“This doesn’t affect his commitment or his schedule here,” Lindsey McCarthy says, adding that Lecce-Chong will still be conducting 10 of the upcoming season’s 12 concerts, as planned.

 He was known to be a candidate for the Santa Rosa job while he was also being considered for the Eugene post.
 He guest-conducted a program with the Santa Rosa orchestra in October, during the area’s catastrophic fires.